How do I use TitanicMap?

 Several problems may cause this – here’s a fix you can try: You need to log into your google account (create one if you don’t have one already).
 If you’re not logged in, google maps may direct you to the general google maps page and not to TitanicMap.

 Why are there different layers in the map?

 The layers combine markers of the same location category and you can add or take away whole categories of locations on the map.
 In the default setting the following categories will be displayed:

 „Titanic museums“, „Titanic places“ “Other Wrecks” and „Titanic route“.
 You can add the following categories: „Titanic businesses“ (contemporary businesses or companies that have a Titanic name, e.g. the Titanic Hotel in Berlin), “Cinema & Musical” (including set locations of various Titanic movies), „Titanic addresses“ (communities or street names that include the word „Titanic“), as well as „lost Titanic places“ (that includes location where e.g. exhibits, memorials and businesses used to be).
 If you’re preparing for an actual trip it is advised to start with all layers and get the maximum choice of locations worth visiting.

 Can I switch the satellite image for an actual map?

-You can switch between satellite image and map on the lower left side of the map.
-We find it easier to find actual locations using the satellite image, because some location features such as trees or landmarks are not visible in the map, but very helpful for your on-location orientation.
+You can switch between satellite image and map on the lower left side of the map (desktop) or in the settings once the map is on full screen (mobile devices).
+We find it easier to find actual locations using the satellite image, because some location features such as trees or large graves are not visible in the map, but very helpful for your on-location orientation.

 How precise is TitanicMap?